Skip to main content

 • A reason is required, and the action is logged and announced to the team — reopening a case is a deliberate, visible step, not a quiet toggle.

-Un-discharging brings the case back, but it does not automatically put workers back on it.
-After reopening, reassign staff deliberately — see Assigning workers to a case.
+Un-discharging brings the case back, but it does not automatically put staff members back on it.
+After reopening, reassign staff deliberately — see Assigning staff members to a case.

 FAQ